krz8/accretions/README.md

 - more as I need them and study them; feel free to suggest something!

-#### API
+#### Structure

+Accretions is structured in two levels.

-At its top level, Accretions provides a package that grants access to all the collections and algorithms listed above.
-Generic functions are heavily leveraged such that different collections can be swapped and evaluated without change much client code at all.
-Sometimes, in fact, all that's required is merely setting a flag.
+* Accretions provides a single package that grants access to all the collections and algorithms listed above via a (somewhat rich) set of generic functions.
+This is the expected usage of Accretions.

-Additionally, the individual collections and their functionality in Accretions is also available directly, without the overhead of CLOS generic functions.
-CLOS is still used for the data structures themselves, but manipulations are carried out with regular (non-generic) functions.
+* Accretions also provides a standalone package for each collection.
-These are intended for resource-constrained environments; pulling in the entire Accretions package might be a headache when all one needs are **bags**.
+  This is especially useful for resource-constrained environments, where code size is to be conserved or code overhead should be minimized.
+For example, pulling in the enter Accretions package might be prohibitive in some systems when all one needs are **bags**.

+The top level API, as well as the API for the individual collection implementations, are detailed in the [manual][manual].